mrzarenejad/Positional-and-Environmental-System-Dashboard/README.md

 - **Positional Data**: Real-time tracking of device locations with map integration.

 The site offers data visualization, live monitoring, and alerting features, making it ideal for managing and understanding data trends over time.
 ---

+## Technology Stack

+This project is built using:

+- **Frontend**: JavaScript with the React framework, providing a responsive and interactive UI.
+- **Backend**: ASP.NET, handling server-side logic and data processing.
+- **Database**: SQL Server, managed through SQL Server Management Studio (SSMS), for reliable and efficient data storage.
+---

 ## Preview